azayn-labs/mongorm/docs/configuration.md

 # Configuration

-MongORM supports three configuration modes.
-All three can be mixed together.
+MongORM supports three flexible configuration modes so teams can choose static, runtime, or hybrid connection management patterns.
+All modes can be combined, making it easy to evolve from local development setups to production deployment environments.

 ## Mode A — Struct Tags